cloudnloud/teams/blog.md

 - [How to Write a Blog and How to format and How to publish ](/docs/hash-node-blogging-howto-v1.0.pdf)

+## Step 1.1 - check all your blog content towards **Plagiarism**

+copy paste in this the https://www.duplichecker.com/ website.check the Plagiarism.If you found Plagiarism..then goto https://www.reverso.net/spell-checker/english-spelling-grammar/ rephrase the words and again check the Plagiarism.

 ** Once you published...Vijay Will approve your blog **